 Third-party data refers to the data points provided by a third-party company that has no direct relationship with the customer.
 These are usually data providers or independent researchers that collect third-party data first party can purchase.
 Third-party data is often online data, collected by various data mining methods, third-party cookies, and market research activities.
 Companies turn to data providers as an alternative to additional data collection when they wish to enrich customer information stored in data management platforms.
 Integrating data points a firm already has with third-party data as well as second-party data might seriously boost the company’s digital assets.

 If you're looking for high-quality, always fresh third-party data, make sure to check out Coresignal's products.
-Download the free sample below for a brief excerpt of company data.

 Data sources and types

 First-party data is collected by utilizing many online tools and sensors, as well as analyzing offline data in the firm’s data management platform.
 Additionally, companies can collect data by actively seeking feedback from their customers.
 Below are the most common sources for first-party data and the information that can be learned from them.

 Firms gain audience insights by analyzing their website traffic and the various activities of the site visitors.
 This is especially important for any e-commerce company or businesses that do at least part of their sales online, as it allows them to track customers’ purchase history.
 However, every movement on the website along with the information provided by registered users is helpful to gain customer insights that lead to improvements on the website itself as well as the entire marketing strategy.

 In some cases, the firm’s social media page, rather than the website, is its central platform for first-party data collection.
 Since users willingly provide a lot of information about themselves on social media, firms can easily see how particular demographics react to their posts and other marketing efforts.
 Thus, on the one hand, public web data from social media allows companies to learn about the features of their customers and their social habits.
 And, on the other hand, businesses can see in real-time how well their marketing campaigns work.